Your area Not set — showing everywhere

 Not addressed

-She expressed concerns regarding the lack of oversight for the North Falmouth Elementary School roof and structural issues project.
-She questioned who is managing the project following the departure of the previous project manager and raised concerns about structural safety and inspection protocols.
+She expressed serious concerns regarding the oversight of the North Falmouth Elementary School roof project.
+She noted the absence of a project manager and questioned the qualifications of those currently managing the structural issues.
 Key concern

-Lack of professional oversight and documentation regarding the structural integrity of the elementary school roof.
+Lack of professional oversight and documentation regarding the structural integrity of the school roof.

 Board response

-The Chair acknowledged the concern but had to interrupt the speaker to enforce the two-minute time limit.
+The Chair acknowledged the concern but ended the speaker's time due to the two-minute limit.

-The board acknowledged receipt of the concern but did not provide answers or address the specific questions regarding project oversight or inspections during the comment period.
+The board acknowledged the comment but did not provide a substantive response or action during the public comment period.

 Unidentified speaker